Fackrell (neck) does not carry an injury designation for Sunday's game against Washington, Rhiannon Walker of The Athletic reports.

 Fackrell recorded two tackles (one solo) and one sack during Sunday's victory over the Jets.

 Fackrell is now up to a team-leading 9.5 sacks on the season, but it wasn't all smiles Sunday.
 The young pass rusher also had a number of poor plays -- including one in which he let an easy would-be TFL slip through his hands.
 Having notched three sacks on two occasions in 2018 but only averaging 2.5 tackles per game, Fackrell will continue to be a low-floor, high-upside IDP option against the Lions in Week 17.

 Fackrell had six tackles (five solo) and three sacks in Thursday's 27-24 loss to the Seahawks.

-Fackrell had already set a new a career high with five sacks prior to Thursday and made his presence known at Seattle.
-The 26-year-old started the season playing only 17 defensive snaps over the first two games, but saw an 83 percent snap share Thursday, trailing only Blake Martinez among Packers' linebackers.
-Fackrell leads the team having recorded eight sacks, with the next closest being nose tackle Kenny Clark with five.
+Fackrell had already set a new a career high with five sacks prior to Thursday and made his presence known in Seattle.
+The 26-year-old started the season playing only 17 defensive snaps over the first two games, but he saw an 83 percent snap share Thursday, trailing only Blake Martinez among Packers linebackers.
+Fackrell leads the team with eight sacks, with Kenny Clark's five representing the next closest tally.

 Fackrell tallied four solo tackles and a sack in Sunday's victory over the Dolphins.

 Fackrell's sack was his second in three weeks, and raises his total on the season to a career-best five.
 Fackrell played a season-high 48 snaps in Week 10, and he could see a boost in playing time again this week if Nick Perry (knee) is unable to play Thursday.

 Fackrell recorded four tackles (all solo), including three sacks, in Sunday's win over Buffalo.